nus-cs2103-AY2021S2/ip/README.md

 I am very good at managing tasks.
 Tell me what you have on your plate and let me help you keep track of your `todo`, `deadline` and `event`. :partying_face:

+Learn about how to interact with me [here](https://eksinyue.github.io/ip/).

 ## Quick Start
 * Ensure you have Java `11` or above installed in your computer.